 If you are a victim of domestic violence, New York State provides certain rights and protections to ensure that you remain safe in the workplace.

-If you are a domestic violence victim and work for, or are applying to work for, an employer in New York State who has four or more employees, then you are covered.
+If you are a domestic violence victim and work for, or are applying to work for, an employer in New York State, then you are covered.

 What rights do I have as a domestic violence victim?

 Your employer cannot discriminate against you (i.e. treat you less favorably than other employees because you are a victim of domestic violence).
 Domestic violence can include harassment, stalking, menacing, and disorderly conduct.